 While many surveys meet most of these requirements, the one factor that is often missing is geographic specificity.
 Many surveys report data on a regional basis and do not break it down further than a particular state.
 A survey that does not have wage data for the city or metropolitan area where the H-1B employee will work would not be acceptable to the DOL.

 If you follow option one above and obtain a prevailing wage determination from the U.S. Department of Labor, which usually takes about six weeks, you benefit from a "safe harbor."
 That means that if the DOL were ever to audit your petition for an H-1B employee, as long as you are paying that employee the amount stated in the PWD, you would have no exposure.
 This assumes, of course, that the H-1B employee's job responsibilities are consistent with the job you outlined in your prevailing wage request.

 If you disagree with the DOL's prevailing wage determination, you can ask for a review within 30 days.
 Common reasons for review include an inappropriate job classification (as in, the DOL thinks the employee is a manager, rather than a rank-and-file worker) or wage level (perhaps DOL assigns a fully experienced wage level for a lower level employee or increases the wage level for a normal job requirement, such as a foreign language requirement for an interpreter).

 If the DOL holds to its original wage determination, you can appeal the decision to the Board of Alien Labor Certification Appeals (BALCA).
-The first DOL review normally takes about six weeks, while a BALCA administrative appeal may take much longer.
+The first DOL review normally takes about six weeks, while a BALCA administrative appeal can take much longer.

 If you do not request a review, or are unsuccessful with a request for review, and choose not to follow the DOL's prevailing wage, you would have a very difficult time explaining in an audit why you chose to disregard the DOL's wage determination.
 You still might have arguments to support your decision, but the DOL likely would be predisposed to assess back wages.